mithie/spring-boot-microservice-demo/HOW-TO-RUN.md

 ## Testing the application behavior

-Since we are now using Ribbon as client-side load balancer we can test different runtime scenarios of our application stack.
+Since we now have Feign, Hystrix and Sleuth on the run we can test different scenarios of our application stack.
-We're especially interested in the application behavior when something happens to the Account Service in between its communication with Todo Service.
+We're especially interested in the application behavior when something unexpected happens to the Account Service.

 Let's try and examine the following scenarios:

 1. Both Account Service instances are up and running.
 This means that Ribbon should consecutively call one of the two instances.
 2. One Account Service instance goes down.
 We want to be sure that Ribbon automatically chooses the only remaining instance.
 3. Both Account Service instances are down.
-This will return an exception, because we don't have any sort of fallback functionality at hand.
+This means that our Fallback will be activated and try to ready relevant data from its internal cache.
+If that doesn't return a response either, an exception should be thrown.

 Ok, let's test each of those scenarios and begin with the first one: